Ficino

 Hillman’s concern for soul and his polytheistic position place him shoulder to shoulder with Ficino.
 In fact, as I have read the two of them I have had an eerie feeling that a mysterious dialogue was taking place across the reach of centuries.

-Moore draws an explicit structural parallel between Hillman's archetypal psychology and Ficino's Renaissance Neoplatonism, framing the book as a dialogue across five centuries.
+Moore identifies Hillman’s archetypal psychology as the contemporary analogue to Ficinian thought, framing the book as a bridge between the two across five centuries.

 Moore, Thomas, The Planets Within: The Astrological Psychology of Marsilio Ficino, 1990thesis